ABS-CBN: YouTube

+ABS-CBN has multiple YouTube channels.
+One of its channels, ABS-CBN Entertainment, is the largest YouTube channel in the country by number of subscribers and total accumulated views according to Social Blade.
+The channel reached 10 million subscribers in 2020.
+By 2024, it has surpassed 50 million subscribers.
+As of July 2025, it has over 53 million subscribers and 57 billion views.
+Its related channel, ABS-CBN News, is the 6th largest in the country by subscribers and views.
+The channel surpassed 1 million subscribers in 2018, and later reached 10 million subscribers in 2022.
+As of July 2025, the channel has over 18 million subscribers and 13 billion total views.

 As of July 2025, other ABS-CBN affiliated YouTube channels have also built substantial followings.
 Star Cinema’s official channel, which showcases movie trailers, behind-the-scenes content, and selected full-length Filipino films, has over 11 million subscribers.
 Star Music, the network's record label, follows closely with around 9.9 million subscribers.
 The official Pinoy Big Brother channel has amassed more than 7 million subscribers, while the It's Showtime variety show channel has over 2.6 million.
-Collectively, these channels reinforce ABS-CBN's status as the dominant Philippine media group on YouTube.

 Several episodes of FPJ's Batang Quiapo and Senior High have trended at #1 on YouTube Philippines.
 The two-hour finale of FPJ's Ang Probinsyano recorded 536,543 live concurrent views on Kapamilya Online Live, setting an all-time high at the time.
-That record was later broken by FPJ's Batang Quiapo, which reached over 1 million concurrent viewers in February 2025, setting a new record for Philippine and Southeast Asian YouTube livestreams.
+That record was later broken by FPJ's Batang Quiapo, which reached over 1 million concurrent viewers in February 2025.
 On the same day, Incognito achieved an all-time high for an ABS-CBN drama pilot with over 508,000 concurrent viewers on its livestream debut.
-The big night of Pinoy Big Brother: Celebrity Collab Edition also posted strong online engagement, with its finale episode amassing more than 850,000 views on YouTube.
-Other shows like Can't Buy Me Love, and Senior High have also surpassed hundreds of thousands of concurrent viewers during their peak livestreams.

 The success of ABS-CBN's homegrown P-pop group BINI has also contributed to its digital growth.
 The group's official music videos and performance content, uploaded through Star Music, regularly reach multi‑million viewership.
-As of mid‑2025, several of BINI's music videos, such as “Pantropiko” and “Salamin, Salamin,” have achieved significant milestones, with over 110 million views and 87 million views respectively.
+As of mid‑2025, several of BINI's music videos, such as “Pantropiko” and “Salamin, Salamin”, have achieved significant milestones, with over 110 million views and 87 million views respectively.

-In addition, ABS-CBN's annual Christmas Station IDs have collectively accumulated tens of millions of views on YouTube.
-Iconic releases such as Star ng Pasko (2009), Just Love Ngayong Christmas (2017), Ikaw ang Liwanag at Ligaya (2020), and Tayo ang Ligaya ng Isa’t Isa (2022) each continue to attract significant viewership year after year, with some titles exceeding 70 million total views.
+On November 29, 2025, the channel was briefly terminated along with It's Showtime following an attempted hacking to promote Bitcoin scam via live stream.
+Because of the incident, Kapamilya Online Live temporarily livestreamed through the iWant YouTube channel.
+The main channel was restored on December 1, 2025.